-If you have this feature, there will be a knob located on the inboard side of the driver's and passenger's bucket seats.
+If your vehicle has this feature, there will be a knob located on the inboard side of the driver's and passenger's bucket seats.

 Turn the knob toward the front of the vehicle to increase lumbar support.
 Turn the knob toward the rear of the vehicle to decrease lumbar support.